Mastering Turing Patterns: A Guide to Reaction-Diffusion in p5.js and Processing

 const pCnt = 500; // calculation count

-The two-dimensional array 'this.cells[x][y]' hold the calculation results.
-And 'class Labo observe()' draws with it.
+The two-dimensional array this.cells[x][y] holds the calculation results.

-The looks of the pattern depend on the parameter values of the reaction-diffusion equations.
+The visual characteristics depend entirely on the parameters within the reaction-diffusion equations.

 // diffU, diffV